TASER® Injury Attorneys

-At Crumley Roberts, We Take Away the Worry
+At Crumley Roberts, We Take Stand Up For You

 Law enforcement officers and security personnel utilize TASER® electroshock weapons, or stun guns, to temporarily incapacitate individuals when other, less forceful methods are ineffective.
 Civilians may also use stun guns to protect themselves from individuals who mean them harm.
 Although they have their advantages when used responsibly, TASER® guns can cause serious injury or even death when misused.

 If you suffered injury or lost a loved one due to TASER® or stun gun use, we may be able to help.
 Crumley Roberts represents individuals in TASER® injury lawsuits, and we may be able to help you seek justice by holding at-fault parties accountable for medical bills, lost earnings, and other expenses or losses.

 Our Firm Is Here To Help

 The injuries associated with stun guns can be severe, leaving you facing an uncertain future.
 Our attorneys are here to help take away the worry.
 When you come to our firm, you become a part of our family.
 We realize you are facing one of life’s most difficult moments, and we want to offer you the support and counsel necessary to help pick you back up again.
 Our mission is to stand up for those who cannot stand up for themselves.

 A TASER® is a battery-operated, hand-held unit that shoots two barbed electrodes into the target from up to 35 feet away.
 When embedded in the body, the electrodes can deliver a pulse of up to 50,000 volts of electricity, causing the targeted person to fall to the ground and become immobile.
 When shot with the TASER, the target may be unable to think or move for a short period of time.

 When a TASER® is shot into the face, upper chest, or genital area, however, it can cause serious injuries.
 It can also cause serious harm if multiple stun guns are used, or if a TASER® is used repeatedly.